jjyn0215/winST/README.md

 > If you don't have ST Token, you can get [HERE](https://account.smartthings.com/tokens)

 > It will load your devices at devices page however this takes some time depending on your Internet quailty ( less than a minute )
-#### 3. To make a shortcut, click a label of device that you want.
-Maximum combination is 3, First key should start with LCtrl.
+#### 3. To make a shortcut, click a label of device that you want.Maximum combination is 3.
+> First key should start with LCtrl.
 This will trigger anytime.

 ## Todo
 1. Sensor status display